Lowest Taxes in Europe

 Benefits for freelancers

 1. Simplicity and accessibility.
-Registering and managing your business through e-Residency makes the process as simple and accessible as possible for freelancers from all over the world.
+Registering and managing a business is as easy and accessible through e-Residency as anywhere in the world for freelancers from different corners of the world.

 2. Tax optimisation.
-The Estonian tax system offers opportunities for tax optimisation, including exemptions and deductions that can be applied to freelancers’ income.
+The Estonian tax system is very friendly, enabling possibilities of tax optimization, including several exemptions and deductions applicable to the income of freelancers.

 3. Government support.
-The Estonian government actively supports freelancers and entrepreneurs by offering various support and training programmes.
+The Estonian government does much to support freelancers and entrepreneurs by offering various support and training programs.

 4. Digital infrastructure.
 Thanks to a highly developed digital infrastructure, freelancers can efficiently manage their business, communicate with clients and access government services online.